 With Deputy, you can create schedules, timesheets and assign tasks to your guides who clock in using facial recognition on their phone.
 It also offers a common area for your staff to communicate so they can easily get their own shifts covered.
 And when it comes time for payroll, you can import all the timesheets into Xero.

 Deputy also has a free trial then is only $2/user/month.

-The first year of starting a tour operator business will likely be the busiest of your life, so you want to be as efficient as possible.
+The first year of becoming a tour operator will likely be the busiest of your life, so you want to be as efficient as possible.
 By using software to batch routine work you can get a couple of extra hours of sleep each night.
 Making these services well worth their small monthly fees.